-16 How are shared assets and services used by the target company or business typically treated?
+How are shared assets and services used by the target company or business typically treated?

-Assets and services that are shared by a party to the reorganisation should be identified in the planning stage of a reorganisation so that an assessment can be made as to the impact of the reorganisation steps on them.
+Assets and services that are shared between parties to the reorganisation should be identified in the planning stage of a reorganisation so that an assessment can be made as to the impact of the reorganisation steps on each relevant party.
 If assets are owned by the group and services are internally provided, a reorganisation is less likely to cause significant challenges.
 However, if an entity holds contracts with third parties on behalf of the group and services are provided to a company involved in a reorganisation on a pass-through basis, the terms of the underlying third-party contract will need to be checked to ensure that the services may continue to be provided following the implementation of the reorganisation.
-If the terms are such that the services could not continue to be provided following a proposed reorganisation, it may be necessary to seek the third party's consent to continue providing the services following the reorganisation or, failing that, make alternative arrangements.
+If the terms are such that the services could not continue to be provided following a proposed reorganisation, it may be necessary to seek the third party's consent to continue providing the services following the reorganisation (subject to entry into any novation agreement or amendments to the terms, or both) or, failing that, make alternative arrangements.

-It may also be necessary for companies to license back intellectual property or information technology contributed to a company by its parent, or to grant new licences to newly incorporated group members to allow them the use of shared assets, such as intellectual property or information technology.
+It may also be necessary for a company to license back intellectual property or information technology contributed to it by its parent, or to grant new licences to newly incorporated group members to allow them the use of shared assets, such as intellectual property or information technology.
 Consideration should be given to the terms and documentation of shared assets and services, particularly as regards transfer pricing arrangements within a group.
 Particular care should be taken if a reorganisation is undertaken in preparation for a sale, especially if the proposed target requires licences and services provided by the selling group to operate.